Ella-Hoeppner/easl/README.md

   * treat if statements a special case of match blocks
   * want logic for exhaustivity checking.
 For now the only exhaustible type is `Bool`, so basically for everything other than `Bool` there should be a requirement to have an "other" arm in the match block
     * eventually I'll probably try to support sum types, and for those I'll want exhaustivity checking to, so maybe have like an `is_exhaustable` fn on TyntType or smth that for now just only returns true for `Bool`

+* loops
+  * `loop`
+  * `for`
+  * `while`
-* add mutability and assignment functions
+  * `break` and `continue`
-  * `=` will be the most important assignment operator at first
-  * the type system should track whether each variable is mutable.
-This will be indicated with a "mut" metadata tag in a let block, e.g. `(let [@mut a: T] ...)`
-    * assignment operators like `=` will check that their first

 * add macros and syntactic conveniences
+  * parse integer literals with ambiguous types, to allow them to be treated as floats
+  * handle inline accessor syntax like `a.x`
   * shadowing
-  * internal lets (lets inside function applications)
+  * internal lets (lets inside applications)
   * threading macros
-  * convert + and * calls with >2 args to chains of 2-arg calls
+  * have a special case for associative functions like +, *, min, and max, allowing them to be called with n arguments
   * convert - and / calls with 1 arg to calls to negate and invert, respectively

-* loops
-  * `for`
-  * `while`
-  * `break` and `continue`

   * add typeclass combination aliases, e.g. Arithmetic as a combination of Add, Subtract, Negate, Multiply, Divide
     * Arithmetic should be built-in, but should also support user-defined aliases

+* add source tracing and helpful error messages for all compilation errors

+### extra features, once core language is solid
+* support higher-order functions
+  * any invocation of one of these functions will need to have that argument inlined
+    * for now there can be a restriction that the values for these arguments must always be constant, support non-constant fn args via dynamic dispatch later

+* Support anonymous structs
+  * each anonymous struct compiles to a concrete struct with a name derived from its field and types

+* Support tuples
+  * compile to structs

 * support impl'ing typeclasses on types
     * can test this by impl'ing Add on bool